Extension Logo

 The book is for sale through University of Minnesota bookstores.

-Minnesota’s non-native species laws
+Minnesota’s invasive and non-native species laws

 In Minnesota, invasive and non-native insects, plant diseases and terrestrial plants fall under the regulatory authority of the Minnesota Department of Agriculture (MDA).